 5 August, 7–8.30pm: An Exchange artist led event, hosted by Spike Island

-15 September, 2–5pm: The Exchange Summit, a public sharing event held at Primary, co-hosted with the project partners.
+15 September, 2–5pm: The Exchange Summit, a public sharing event held online, co-hosted by Eastside Projects and the project partners.

 Soohyun Choi focuses on the moments of awkwardness, failures, and confusion that trigger her to question the customary concept of normality and ethics.
 Her writing, which is a foundational material of her videos, investigates female subjectivity and entertains the postmodern concept of ‘I’, where she playfully multiplies herself as an attempt to escape from a concrete singular identity.
 She is interested in de-mystifying ideological thinking and raises doubts about her own concepts and ideological position.
 Instead of using the didactic voice of an artist, her writings are rooted in self-reflection and dry humour, while blurring the boundaries between memoir, fiction, and essay.

 Jennifer Brough is a writer from Birmingham.
 Her work includes fiction and personal essays exploring the body, gender, pain and disability, art and literature.
 She is slowly writing her first essay collection.
 Jennifer is also involved in projects centred in disability and feminism, and is a member of resting up collective, an interdisciplinary sick group of artists.